hikerpig/pintora-vscode/README.md

 ![preview command](https://i.imgur.com/BmbbfwJ.png)

+### Export Current Diagram

+You can use this command to export for current `.pintora` file.

+Currently `svg/png/jpg` output format is supported.

+It calls the `@pintora/cli` script under the hood, which requires node.js environment and the [`pintora.nodeExecutable`](#node-executable) being correctly configured.

 ## Enhance the builtin markdown preview

 You can see pintora diagram in markdown preview by annotating `pintora` for the code fence.